 \subsubsection{Tate blueshift for fixed points of Lubin-Tate theory}

-Ando, Morava, and Sadofsky remark in \cite{AMS98} that after appropriate completion, analogs of their blueshift results hold for Lubin-Tate theory.
-Since Lubin-Tate theory is Real oriented \cite{HS17}, we expect blueshift for the Tate construction of the $C_2$-fixed points of Lubin-Tate theory.
+Ando, Morava, and Sadofsky remark in \cite{AMS98} that after appropriate completion, analogs of their blueshift results hold for Lubin--Tate theory.
+Since Lubin--Tate theory is Real oriented \cite{HS17}, we expect blueshift for the Tate construction of the $C_2$-fixed points of Lubin-Tate theory.
 It would also be interesting to investigate this question for fixed points of Lubin-Tate spectra with respect to larger subgroups of the Morava stabilizer group.